interchange/interchange/README.md

 may not be available if you are not using an SQL database such as MySQL or PostgreSQL.

-Visit http://demo.icdevgroup.org/ to try out a live demo.
+Try a live demo at: https://www.interchangecommerce.org/i/dev/demo